fledge-iot/fledge/docs/plugin_developers_guide/08_storage.rst

  - Common code, such as the microservices management API can not be reused and a C/C++ implementation is required.

-The storage service differs from the other services within Fledge as it only support plugins compiled to shared objects that have the precribed C interface.
-The plugin's code itself may be in other langages, but it must compile to a C compatible shared object using the C calling conventions.
+The storage service differs from the other services within Fledge as it only supports plugins compiled to shared objects that have the prescribed C interface.
+The plugin's code itself may be in other languages, but it must compile to a C compatible shared object using the C calling conventions.

 Language Choice Reasons
 #######################